CBIIT-CGBB/scCorr/README.md

-scCorr: R package for single cell association or correlation analysis
+scCorr: an R package for A graph-based k-partitioning approach for single-cell analysis
 =====================================================================

 ### 1. Installation